dr-ni/onboard/README.md

 ## Getting Onboard:
-Actual sources can be found at https://github.com/dr-ni/onboard The parent project at
+Actual sources can be found at https://github.com/dr-ni/onboard

+The parent project seems to be not maintained anymore:

     https://launchpad.net/onboard

-seems to be not maintained anymore.
-An old PPA with downloads for old Ubuntu-releases can be found here:
+An old PPA with downloads for old Ubuntu-releases can also be found here:

     https://launchpad.net/~onboard/+archive/ubuntu/stable